Quantum-inspired protocol for measuring the degree of similarity between spatial shapes: Introduction

 where ${\bf r}=(x,y)$ is the transverse position, $z$ is the direction of propagation, $k$ is the wavenumber and ${\hat H}$ and ${\hat V}$ refer to horizontal and perpendicular polarizations. $I_{H,V}$ are the intensities of the two orthogonal polarizations, and $\Psi_H({\bf r})$ and $\Psi_V({\bf r})$ are the normalized spatial shapes of each polarization component.

 The analysis of the similarities and differences between Eqs.~(\ref{quantum}) and (\ref{classical}), and its implications and interpretations, has driven intense research in the last two decades \cite{Spreeuw2001,Kaltenbaek2009,Simon2010,Qian2011,Zela2014,Kagalwala2013,Svozilik2015}.
 Some researchers refer to the non-separability of Eq.~(\ref{classical}) as {\it nonquantum} or {\it classical} entanglement \cite{Qian2015, Qian2017}, although others claim that the use of the word entanglement in a non-quantum context might be misleading \cite{Karimi2015}.
-Non-separable optical beams have been tested using Bell's inequality experimental scenarios, obtaining similar results to its quantum counterpart~\cite{Kagalwala2013, Borges2010, Stoklasa2015, Valles2014}.
-However, the interpretation of these results seems to be different when using single-photon detections and field intensity measurements \cite{Markiewicz2019}, leaving no place for the idea of {\it violation} of Bell's inequality in the classical case.
-How far one can go in this analogy is a matter of discussion and controversy in the scientific community.
+Non-separable optical beams have been tested using Bell's inequality experimental scenarios, obtaining similar results to its quantum counterpart~\cite{Borges2010,Kagalwala2013,chowdhury2013,Valles2014,Stoklasa2015,chithrabhanu2016,prabhakar2015}.
+However, the interpretation of these results is different when using single-photon detections and field intensity measurements \cite{Markiewicz2019}, leaving no place for the idea of {\it violation} of Bell's inequality in the classical case.
+How far one can go in the analogy between the quantum and classical scenarios is a matter of discussion and controversy in the scientific community.

 The analogies and differences between classical and quantum separability allows one to bring questions and solutions from the quantum domain into the classical one \cite{Kwiat2000,Collins2002,Grover2002,Bhattacharya2002,Erkmen2006,Banaszek2007}.
 For instance, by inspecting how quantum principal component analysis achieves exponential speedup, Tang \cite{tang2021} describes an analog classical protocol that is only polynomially slower than its quantum counterpart.
 Leaving out the implications for interpretations and determining what is {\it uniquely} quantum mechanical, quantum ideas can serve as a source of inspiration for new classical solutions, the so-called {\it quantum-inspired} protocols \cite{Kaltenbaek2008,Lavoie2009,Mazurek2013,Ogawa2015,Altmann2018, Urrego2020}.
 These classical protocols based on non-separable optical beams have been used to encode information in optical communications~\cite{Milione2015, Milione2015a}, to characterize quantum channels \cite{Ndagano2017}, to perform state transfer~\cite{Hashemi2015}, to do stimulated emission depletion (STED) microscopy~\cite{Torok2004} and for sensing and metrology~\cite{Toppel2014,Berg-Johansen2015}.